 Certified Medical Transcriptionist – Retired (CMT-R)

-Certified medical transcriptionists (CMTs) who choose to retire or leave the industry may opt to carry a retired credential status moving forward.
-The CMT-R is designed to signify that an individual has a history of sustaining a credentialed status through continuing education during his/her years of active employment in the industry but is no longer working in the industry and therefore no longer engaging in professional development activities related to the career.
+Certified Medical Transcriptionists (CMTs), Certified Healthcare Documentation Specialists (CHDSs), and Registered Healthcare Documentation Specialists (RHDSs) who choose to retire or leave the industry may opt to carry a retired credential status moving forward.
+The CMT-R, CHDS-R, and RHDS-R are designed to signify that an individual has a history of sustaining a credentialed status through continuing education during his/her years of active employment in the industry but is no longer working in the industry and therefore no longer engaging in professional development activities related to the career.

-Any CMT no longer practicing medical transcription may choose to retire their CMT credential and maintain the designation of CMT-R, or Certified Medical Transcriptionist-Retired.
-Once a CMT credential is retired, individuals are prohibited from using the CMT alone, and thereby implying a commitment to continuing education, and are required to include the “-R” designation with any use of CMT from that point forward.
+Any CMT, CHDS, or RHDS no longer practicing medical transcription/healthcare documentation may choose to retire their credential and maintain the designation of CMT-R, CHDS-R, or RHDS-R. Once a credential is retired, individuals are prohibited from using the CMT, CHDS, or RHDS alone, and thereby implying a commitment to continuing education, and are required to include the “-R” designation with any use of CMT, CHDS or RHDS from that point forward.

-A CMT may choose to retire their credential at any point during the credentialing cycle (ie, you do not have to wait until the end of your 3-year cycle).
+A CMT, CHDS, or RHDS may choose to retire their credential at any point during the credentialing cycle (ie, you do not have to wait until the end of your 3-year cycle).

-Retired CMTs who want to reinstate their full CMT status will be required to recertify by examination.
+Retired CMTs, CHDSs, or RHDSs who want to reinstate their full CHDS status will be required to recertify by examination.

-Individuals who wish to retire their CMT credential must submit an application form and a one-time processing fee of $45.00.
-Download
+Individuals who wish to retire their credential must submit an application form and a one-time processing fee of $45.00.

-CMTs desiring to retire their credential who do not submit the proper forms and fees to the Modesto office by the deadline will be considered lapsed and will no longer be eligible to identify themselves as CMTs.
+CMTs, CHDSs, and RHDSs desiring to retire their credential who do not submit the proper forms and fees to the AHDI office by the deadline will be considered lapsed and will no longer be eligible to identify themselves as a CMT, CHDS or RHDS.